 \section{Explosion: Proofs of Theorem \ref{Theo1}, Theorem \ref{Theo3}, Proposition \ref{Pro5} and Proposition \ref{lemma3}}

-In this section, we consider the representation of BPI-processes as a time-change of modified branching processes with immigration which is given in Lemma \ref{lemma2}, i.e.\ $Z = (Z_{t}, t \geq 0) = (X_{C_{t}}, t \geq 0)$, and we work under the law $\mathbb{P}_{z}$, for $z \in \mathbb{N}_{0, \infty}$.
-We start by stating some preliminaries results that are important ingredients in the proofs of Proposition \ref{Pro5} and Theorems \ref{Theo1} and \ref{Theo3}.
+In this section, we consider the representation of BPI-processes as a time-change of modified branching processes with migration established in the previous section (see Lemma \ref{lemma2}).
+For simplicity, we write $Z = (Z_{t}, t \geq 0)$ instead of $Z^{{\rm min}} = (Z_{t}^{{\rm min}}, t \geq 0)$, and we work under the law $\mathbb{P}_{z}$ instead of $\mathbf{P}_{z}$, for $z \in \mathbb{N}_{0}$.
+We start by stating some preliminary results that are important ingredients in the proofs of Proposition \ref{Pro5} and Theorems \ref{Theo1} and \ref{Theo3}.
 For the ease of reading their proofs are referred to the Appendix.

-\begin{lemma} If $\mathcal{Q}_{d, \rho}^{c,b}(\theta;1) \in (-\infty, \infty)$, for some $\theta \in (0,1)$, then $\mathcal{E}_{d, \rho}^{c,b}(\theta; 1) = \infty$ and $\mathcal{R}_{d, \rho}^{c,b}(\theta; 1) = \infty$. \end{lemma}
+\begin{lemma} If $\mathcal{Q}_{d, \rho}^{c,b}(\theta;1) \in (-\infty, \infty)$, for some $\theta \in (0,1)$, then $\mathcal{R}_{d, \rho}^{c,b}(\theta; 1) = \infty$ and $\mathcal{E}_{d, \rho}^{c,b}(\theta; 1) = \infty$. \end{lemma}